tutorgen/hpit_services/README.md

 ## <a name="ServerToc"></a> The HPIT Server in-depth

-The HPIT Server is nothing more than an event-driven publish and subscribe framework, built specifically to assist plugins and tutors to communicate via RESTful webserver.
+The HPIT Server is nothing more than an event-driven publish and subscribe framework, built specifically to assist plugins and tutors to communicate via RESTful webservices.
 It is schemaless, has no pre-defined events, and is agnostic to the kinds of data it routes between plugins and tutors.
 In additon HPIT provides fundamental support for sessions, authentication, message routing, and entity tracking.